 Acceptance Procedure

-Before hiring an applicant, Sugar Salem School District shall request in writing, electronic or otherwise, the applicant's current and past public school employers, including out-of-state employers, to provide the information described above, if any.
-The request shall include a copy of the statement signed by the applicant as stated above.

 Once the Committee has selected the final candidate, the name will be provided to the Superintendent who will review the applicant’s credentials with the building/program administrator.
 If the Superintendent and Building Principal concur with the recommendation, the Superintendent will:

 Authorize a verbal offer of employment, pending board approval, to be made to the candidate.